Latest posts by Aran Davies (see all)

 - Utilize real-time threat intelligence solutions.

 - Instead of treating security and compliance testing as the last activity, proactively include it in your CI/CD pipeline with the help of “compliance-as-code”.
-Read “Compliance-as-code: Addressing compliance challenges through automation” for more insights.
+Read “Compliance as Code: The New Frontier in Compliance Automation” for more insights.

 6. Sign-up for the right PaaS and MBaaS platforms